frequently asked questions

 Q: Does RainCity operate Winter Response Shelters?

-A: We do!
-Since 2008 we have operated at least two each winter.
-These shelters have block funding and stay open for several months (most of ours operate 24 hours a day) over the winter.
+A: We don't.
+These shelters have block funding and stay open for several months (some operate 24 hours a day) over the winter.
 See more information at BC Housing’s website.

 Q: Does RainCity operate EWR Shelters?